mike-mcrae/mike-mcrae.github.io/_pages/research.md

 (joint with <a href="https://matteopograxha.com/" style="color: grey; text-decoration: none;">Matteo Pograxha</a>)
 </p>

-This paper examines whether newspapers selectively cover climate science in ways that align with their audiences’ political priors, independent of article quality, shedding light on how media shape public perceptions of climate change
+This paper examines whether newspapers selectively cover climate science in ways that align with their audiences’ political priors, independent of article quality, shedding light on how media shape public perceptions of climate change.

 ### <u>AI</u>